STAMP-project/evosuite-model-seeding-usecases-output/tellu/core/README.md

 We run Clover and PIT/Descartes again, for scores with the new tests included.

 ## Results
 A total of 220 model files were generated.
+133 of these are for classes in the project, while the rest are from dependencies.

 As in the tellulib experiment, test generation for a whole package did not work (evosuite-master with prefix argument).
 Test generation for specific classes always worked well.
 We know from the tellulib experiment that some tests fail when run, and these are removed from the test suite.